Biocentric/DeepVariantNF/README.md

 ## Test Run on AWS Batch

-If you want to try the testing module do the following:
+If you want to  run the test module through Nextflow on AWS Batch, be sure to edit the nextflow.config file to match your Batch specifics.
+The following command can be executed from a node without docker, only Java, Nextflow and AWS CLI+credentials will do the trick:

 ```
 nextflow run Biocentric/DeepVariantNF --test -w s3://your/bucket/
 ```

 ## Quick Start